rraiz/movie-critic/README.md

 # Movie Critic

 Movie Critic is a full-stack web application developed to track and review movies.
-It leverages Java, JavaScript, Spring Boot, React, and PostgreSQL to provide a dynamic and responsive user experience.
+It uses Java, JavaScript, Spring Boot, React, and PostgreSQL to provide a dynamic and responsive user experience.

 ## Features